TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/OptionSplit.rst

 Introduction
 ============

-:ts:`optionSplit` is the codename of a very tricky - but very useful! - function and functionality.
+:typoscript:`optionSplit` is the codename of a very tricky - but very useful! - function and functionality.
 It is primarily used with the menu objects where it is enabled for MANY properties.
-This make :ts:`optionSplit` really powerful.
+This make :typoscript:`optionSplit` really powerful.

 So let's take an example from menu building.
 As a result all A-tags generated from this definition will have the `class` attribute